 (The band should not be confused with the Austrian hiphop duo MUM)

 Since their foundation in 1998, múm have forged a sublimely bright, warm and rich take on electronic music, imprinting it with their own unique sound and character.
 What sets the band apart from so many of their peers is both their strong, playfully haunted melodies, and sorcerous integration of analog and digital technologies.
 Playing an assortment of instruments and percussion alongside some crisply programmed electronic washes, beats, dingdongs and beep-beeps as well as found sounds and field recordings, the band’s talent, inventiveness and nose for musical exploration is immediately audible.

-The band was formed in 1997 by original members Gunnar Örn Tynes and Örvar Þóreyjarson Smárason, their first release was a split 10" with the girl-band Spúnk and saw light in the summer of '98.
-They were joined a year later by twin sisters Gyða and Kristín Anna Valtýsdóttir and released two albums as quartet.
-Following a number of collaborative projects, the group’s celebrated debut album Yesterday was dramatic - today is OK (reissued by Morr Music in October 2005) gained a wealth of glowing press and widespread praise.
+Their first release, a split 10" with the girl-band Spúnk saw light in the summer of '98 and following a number of collaborative projects, the group’s celebrated debut album Yesterday Was Dramatic, Today Is OK (released by Morr Music) gained a wealth of glowing press and widespread praise.
 A remix project, Please Smile My Noise Bleed, also released on the Morr Music label in November 2001.

 All user-contributed text on this page is available under the Creative Commons Attribution-ShareAlike License; additional terms may apply.